 On 16th March, 1677, a coroners jury found Edward Lawrence, a labourer living in Nonington, and Sarah Lawrence, his wife, both guilty of assaulting Catharine Andrewes in the yard of her husband’s house in the parish of Nonington and jointly kicking and punching her to death.
-This deadly assault took place on 8th March, 1677, with Catharine dying the same day.
+This deadly assault took place on 8th March, 1677, and Catharine Andrewes died later the same day.

-Edward and Sarah Lawrence were also charged with the murder of George Andrewes, the husband of Catharine.
-It was alleged that the couple attacked George on the same date and at the same place as their deadly assault on Catharine Andrewes had taken place, but it is not clear whether the attack on George Andrewes took place at the same time as that on his wife, or whether it was before or after, is not clear.
-It was said that both of the Lawrences initially attacked George Andrewes, and then Edward Lawrence was alledged to have hit him about the head and body him with a spade causing injuries from which George died on 27th of March, some three weeks after the alleged attack took place.
-The inquest into his death was held on 30th March, 1677.
+Edward and Sarah Lawrence were also charged with the murder of George Andrewes.
+It was charged that the Lawrences had attacked George Andrewes at the same place and on the same date as their fatal assault on Catharine Andrewes had taken place, but it is not clear whether the attack took place at the same time as the attack on Catharine Andrewes, or was prior or subsequent it.
+It was stated that both of the Lawrences had attacked George Andrewes, and that during this alleged attack Edward Lawrence had struck George Andrewes about the head and body with a spade causing the injuries from which George had died on 27th of March, some three weeks after the alleged attack took place.
+The inquest into his death had been held on 30th March of 1677.

 The coroner’s inquests into both deaths were almost certainly held in the White Horse , as at this time most inquests were held in alehouses.

 The following information regarding the coroner’s inquisition is taken from:- Calendar of Assize Records: Kent Indictments, Charles II, 1676-1688-edited by J. S. Cockburn.

 Indictment of Edward Lawrence, labourer, and Sarah Lawrence, his wife, of Nonington, for murder.